Bill Cosby was once 'America's Dad.' Now he's a convicted pariah.

 Cosby's downfall began after dozens of women came forward, one by one, and publicly accused him of sexual assault, a wave of voices that preceded the #MeToo movement.
 The first criminal court proceeding against him ended in a mistrial, but Cosby's fate was likely cemented on Thursday after a jury concluded he drugged and assaulted Temple University employee Andrea Constand in 2004.

 Cosby, 80, has claimed that encounter was consensual.
-He now faces a maximum sentence of 10 years in prison.
+He now faces a maximum sentence of up to 30 years in prison and $750,000 in fines.

 At the height of his fame, Cosby cultivated a squeaky-clean persona, the tough-but-caring paterfamilias of "The Cosby Show" who earned the admiration of tens of millions of viewers with his grandfatherly smile and seemingly endless supply of colorful sweaters.
 He was widely known as "America's Dad."

-Note: CORRECTION (April 26, 2018, 10:40 p.m.
-ET): An earlier version of this article misstated the maximum prison sentence for Bill Cosby.
-It is 30 years, not 10.